fidlabs/contract-onramp/README.md

 ### Fallback Proxying

-Unrecognized function calls are forwarded directly to the `CLIENT_CONTRACT`.
+Unrecognized function calls are forwarded directly to the `CLIENT_CONTRACT` if called by a manager.
 This allows `OnRamp` to act as a transparent proxy when needed.

 ## Functions